-Logbook SBT03B - SBT Farm Transit Log When should it be completed Daily & a separate log sheet for each tow cage.
+SBT03B - SBT Farm Tra SBT03B - SBT Farm Transit Log Step Timing Completing logbook Daily & separate log sheet for each tow cage.
 An SBT03B must be completed by all vessels holding a tow cage from the first fish transferred to a cage until the last fish in the cage is transferred to a farm .
-When to first submit Within 24 hrs of the cage being transferred to another carrier boat, FAX white copy to Seatec Pty Ltd on 08 86822181OR: Hand white copy to Seatec Pty Ltd before the transfer to the farm commences.
+When to first submit Within 24 hrs of the cage being transferred to another carrier boat, submit the copy to Seatec Pty Ltd via SMS or email.
+OR: Hand white copy to Seatec Pty Ltd before the transfer to the farm commences.
+OR If using the eSBT03 it must be completed the same as a paper form, and by all vessels holding a tow cage, and submitted once the cage is transferred to another carrier boat or to a farm site, then there are no further requirements.